-Combined service annuity

-Members are eligible for combined service benefits if they:

-- (a.)
-Meet minimum retirement age for each plan participated in and total public service meets the vesting requirements of each plan; or - (b.)
+Termination (concluded) Deferred benefit (Concluded) Amount (Concluded) If a member terminated employment prior to July 1, 1997 but was not eligible to commence their pension before July 1, 1997, the benefit payable is calculated under the laws in effect before July 1, 1997 and an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
+Form of payment Same as for retirement.
+Actuarial equivalent factors Effective July 1, 2019, actuarially equivalent factors based on the RP-2014 mortality table for healthy annuitants for a member turning age 62 in 2021, reflecting projected mortality improvements using Scale MP-2017, white collar adjustment, male rates set forward two years, female rates multiplied by 0.90, blended 40% males, 6.17% post-retirement interest, and 7.50% pre-retirement interest.
+Reflecting statutory requirements, joint and survivor factors are based on an interest assumption of 6.50%.
+Combined service annuity Members are eligible for combined service benefits if they: (a.)
+Meet minimum retirement age for each plan participated in and total public service meets the vesting requirements of each plan; or (b.)
 Have three or more years of service under PERA and the covered fund(s) (if hired prior to July 1, 2010).

-Other requirements for combined service include:

-- (a.)
-Member must have at least six months of allowable service credit in each plan worked under; and - (b.)
+Other requirements for combined service include: (a.)
+Member must have at least six months of allowable service credit in each plan worked under; and (b.)
 Member may not be in receipt of a benefit from another plan.

-Members who meet the above requirements must have their benefit based on the following:

-- (a.)
-Allowable service in all covered plans is combined in order to determine eligibility for early retirement. - (b.)
+Members who meet the above requirements must have their benefit based on the following: (a.)
+Allowable service in all covered plans is combined in order to determine eligibility for early retirement. (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.

-Changes in plan provisions

-There were no changes in plan provisions since the previous valuation.
+Changes in plan provisions An additional one-time direct State aid contribution of \$170.1 million will be contributed to the Plan on October 1, 2023.
+The vesting period for those bired after June 30, 2010 was changed from five years of The vesting period for those hired after June 30, 2010 was changed from five years of allowable service to three years of allowable service.
+The benefit increase delay for early retirements on or after January 1, 2024 was eliminated.
+A one-time, non-compounding benefit increase of 2.5% minus the actual 2024 adjustment will be payable in a lump sum for calendar year 2024 by March 31, 2024.